importsteel/steel/docs/fields/enum.rst

 -  **enum_class**: The ``StrEnum`` subclass defining valid string values

--  **inner_field**: A string field that defines how the enum value is stored.
+-  **wrapped_field**: A string field that defines how the enum value is stored.
 If this is a fixed size, it should be large enough to store all of the values in the ``enum``, but this is not validated automatically.